 Time is one of those words we ‘grow up’ with, use repeatedly, assume we know its meaning, but then are baffled when ask to specifically define it.
 And I am no different from you.
 Had I not taken a special interest in attempting to understanding and explain, both philosophically and scientifically, the basic nature of our universe and its creator, if any, I likely would be stammering also.

 As best I can determine, the simplest, most straightforward, scientific definition of time is this: Time is a ‘measure of change’.
-You might ask, “what is changing?”, and I would answer, “everything in our universe”.
+You might ask, “what is changing?”, and I would answer, “every tangible thing in our universe”.
 You also might ask, “why is everything changing, and when did time begin?”—unwittingly, two of the most fundamental questions of our existence.

 Once upon a time, there was no time—the universe did not exist— a void of total nothingness.
 At a moment, roughly 13.8 billion years ago, A Perfect Rational Being whom we call God released his energy in the form of perfect particles, collectively known as quanta (pleural of quantum)—the smallest particle in existence which cannot be further subdivided.
 At that instant, those particles set about the business for which they were designed, and change (time) began.
 There are many different types of quanta but each of its type is identical to its counterparts, each is perfect in both form and function, each is unchanging and unchangeable, and not one, more nor less exists today that did not exist at the moment of their release—the Big Bang.
 Therefore, like God, they exist in eternity—they are God.
 Yet, they make up everything in our universe which is constantly changing.
 We humans, in our need to get in sync with that change, developed systems for calibrating that observable change and called that calibrated change ‘time’.
 That calibration enables us to better order our lives and plan and act accordingly—schedule.